ministryofjustice/laa-nolasa/README.md

 We're using [Gradle](https://gradle.org/) to build the application.
 This also includes plugins for generating IntelliJ configuration.

+### Configuring NOLASA in Eclipse / IntelliJ (if required)
+Important: These steps must be done after you have cloned the repository.

 Run `./gradlew tasks` to see more details.

 Eclipse and IntelliJ both support Gradle projects.
 You should be able to define a new project in either IDE, and import this codebase.